The first phase of the Displaced Workers project was gathering information and doing research.

 Beta testing took place during 2021 and 2022.
 Results and analysis are reported in the project Final Report, which is in the reports and publications section of this website.
 The individual reports below describe each project, including highlights, promising practices, and lessons learned.
 For those projects that included the creation of program curricula, the reports include links to the curriculum.

-- Belleville, ON: Next Steps Project
+- Belleville, Ontario: Next Steps Project

-- Chatham, ON: Women Displaced from Work
+- Chatham, Ontario: Women Displaced from Work

-- Quesnel, BC: Driver Education Preparation
+- Quesnel, British Columbia: Driver Education Preparation